 Based on the definitions above, the following statements apply:

 Today, the complexity of software certainly perpetuates the security problems we're facing.
 Organizations such as Panera, Facebook, and Lord & Taylor, to name a few, have learned the hard way that vulnerabilities within an application often signal greater software exposure because, at the end of the day, an attack or hack implicates both.
 And with the one-year anniversary of Equifax mega breach just behind us, it's a stark reminder that we need to understand what's in a software stack.
 In the case of Equifax, an exploited vulnerability in the popular open source web software Apache Struts led to the compromise of almost 150 million people's personal information.
 There's much work to be done to improve the state of software security.

 These four priorities are a good place to start:

 Long gone are the days where organizations could be unprepared for and caught off-guard by compromised data and other cyber-incident damage.
 Attacks are only going to grow in frequency and complexity, as will software itself.
 As such, application security must be re-envisioned to support software security.
 AppSec is dead.
 Software security is alive and well.

 Black Hat Europe returns to London Dec.
 3-6, 2018, with hands-on technical Trainings, cutting-edge Briefings, Arsenal open-source tool demonstrations, top-tier security solutions, and service providers in the Business Hall.
-Click for information on the conference and to register.Matt Rose has over 18 years of software development, sales engineering management, and consulting experience.
-During this time, Matt has helped some of the largest organizations in the world in a variety of industries, regions, and technical environments implement secure ...
+Click for information on the conference and to register.Matt has over 18 years of software development, sales, engineering management and consulting experience.
+Matt has helped some of the largest organizations in the world in a variety of industries, regions and technical environments implement secure software development life ...
 View Full Bio